iseries1/DrawPokerWX/README.md

 Straight Flush - 250,
 Royal Flush - 5000.

-Winning could be negitive.
+Winnings could be negitive.

-Winning could be made to persist....
+Winnings could be made to persist....

 Mike